shayankjalali/shayankjalali/README.md

 **[DARPOL](https://darpol.ca)** — Detects potential institutional trading activity by analyzing volume spikes and VWAP deviations.
 Built with Python, Flask, and Chart.js.
 Deployed and live.

 **Market Meet** — Portfolio optimizer I built with my team for our CFM class competition.
 Tracks S&P 500 + TSX benchmark using covariance-based optimization.
-Hit 0.49% tracking error.
+Hit 0.49% tracking error during the competition.

 **Congress Member Portfolio Analysis** — Dug into 30+ Congress members' stock holdings to see if their returns were skill or luck.
 Lots of Excel, statistics, and skepticism.